Virginia Tech® home

 We strongly support neurodiversity and acknowledge varying preferences regarding language among self-advocates within the autism and broader community.
 Please let us know your preference for identity-first (i.e., "autistic individual") or person-first language (i.e., "individual with autism/ASD") when we meet.

-The VT Autism Clinic operates as a training clinic for graduate students and research is conducted through the Center for Autism Research.
+The VT Autism Clinic operates as a training clinic for graduate students.
+Our research is conducted through the VT Center for Autism ResearchOur current research efforts are:

 • Develop and test the feasibility of a model for autism service provision by offering assessments and professional development for educators